 Those with a graduate degree may act as senior administrators over entire hospitals or research facilities.
 While many obtain a master's or doctorate degree in health administration, some major in business administration, public works or health sciences, per the BLS.
 Most programs last 2-5 years and include courses on topics like healthcare policies, professional ethics, healthcare economics and management strategies.
 Many programs require students to participate in multiple internship residencies to build real-world experience.

 There are many career options for individuals with a health administration degree.
 Some opt to work as hospital administrators while others may choose to pursue a career as a clinical manager or health information manager.
-In 2015, the BLS reported the median salary for medical and health service managers was $94,500.
+In 2018, the BLS reported the mean salary for medical and health service managers was $113,730.